5 Best Ways of Sealing Gap Between Garage Floor And Drywall

 Whatever the reason, a drywall that is in contact with a wet floor will absorb water.
 The water from the garage floor “wicks” up the drywall.
 Wicking is how water travels up very porous materials.
 This is also known as “capillary” action.

-A drywall that is damp will promote the growth of mold and mildew.
+A damp drywall will promote the growth of mold and mildew.
 If drywall gets wet and remains wet for long periods, it will lose some of its structural integrity.
 It could even crumble and fall apart.

-The gap between garage floor and drywall will prevent “wicking” from taking place.
+The gap between the garage floor and drywall will prevent “wicking” from taking place.

 How Much Should the Gap Between Garage Floor And Drywall Be?

-Now that you know that there should be a gap between garage floor and drywall, the next question is, “How much should the gap between garage floor and drywall be?”
+Now that you know that there should be a gap between the garage floor and drywall, the next question is, “How much should the gap between the garage floor and drywall be?”

 A bigger than ½” – ¾” gap will require more sealant for sealing the gap between the garage floor and the drywall.
 Sealant does not come cheap!